kevinohara80/nforce/README.md

 * `executeOnRefresh`: (Boolean:Optional) If an onRefresh callback is defined in the connection, run the callback.
 Default is false.
+* `requestOpts`: (Object:Optional) Optional hash of parameters to pass to the underlying request.

 ### refreshToken(opts, [callback])